-A summary of common rotary protocols are listed as well as some suggested formats to handle frequently used introductions.
-PHF Recognition
+A summary of common Rotary protocols are listed as well as some suggested formats to handle frequently used introductions and PHF Recognition.

 Protocols – Paper presented at

 District Assembly 2103 – by PDG Ted Richey (pdf download )

 Guests, Guest speakers and Sergeants-at-arms:

 Guest speakers should be given the courtesy of speaking for their allotted time.